Triangular Arrays using context-free grammar: GPK numbers and the grammar of Hao et al.

-We proceed by induction.
+\begin{proof} First, Proposition \ref{phaores} ensures that $\suit{F}$ is the number of $\opd{G}^n(uv^{a_0+a_2})$-structures having $a_2 n + a_1 k + a_0 + a_2$ $v$-leaves.
+Now, let $G(n,k)$ denote the number of $\opd{G}^n(uv^{a_0+a_2})$-structures $s$ whose $s_1$ has $k$ connected components. \\ We proceed by induction.
 For $n=0$, the unique structure has $a_0 + a_2$ $v$-leaves, so the relation holds trivially.
 For $n \ge 1$, assume the relation holds up to $n-1$, i.e., $\suit{T} = \suit{G}$, and show it for $n$.
-Consider a $\opd{D}_2^n(uv^{a_0+a_2})$-structure $s$ with $k$ connected components.
+Consider a $\opd{G}_2^n(uv^{a_0+a_2})$-structure $s$ with $k$ connected components.
 We focus on the position of point $n$, with two possible cases: \begin{itemize} \item Case 1: point $n$ is on the spine (at $i_k$).
 This occurs if and only if the last derivation was applied to the unique $u$-leaf.
 This last step increases the number of connected components. \item Case 2: point $n$ is not on the spine.
 Then the last derivation was applied to one of the $v$-leaves.
 This last step does not increase the number of connected components.
 Using the induction hypothesis and Proposition \ref{phaores}, there are $a_2 (n-1) + a_1 k + a_0$ choices for this last step. \end{itemize} This correspondence ensures that $\big(\suit{G}\big)\nkid$ satisfies

 which completes the proof. \end{proof}

 \begin{corollary} Let $(\suit{T})$ be a sequence satisfying the usual initial conditions with

 and consider the combinatorial differential equation system